 Millennial is not a dirty word.
 Slacker isn’t code for Gen X. And just because someone is (by virtue of the year they were born) a Baby Boomer, doesn’t mean they are all members of a self-absorbed, me, me, me, it’s all about me generation (remember that rap?).
 Let’s pause and assess what our culture communicates about the value we place on our employees—all of our employees.

-In an upcoming webinar on July 28, author and Organization Development Consultant at Oracle, Jessica Kriegel will discuss her book, “Unfairly Labeled: How Your Workplace Can Benefit From Ditching Generational Stereotypes,” which addresses bias and how it affects the workplace and beyond and what we can all do about it.
+on July 28, author and Organization Development Consultant at Oracle, Jessica Kriegel will discuss her book, “Unfairly Labeled: How Your Workplace Can Benefit From Ditching Generational Stereotypes,” which addresses bias and how it affects the workplace and beyond and what we can all do about it.